smazzanti/mrmr/README.md

 ## What is mRMR

-*mRMR* stands for "minimum Redundancy Maximum Relevance)" and is a feature selection algorithm.
+**mRMR** stands for "minimum Redundancy - Maximum Relevance)" and is a feature selection algorithm.

 ## Why is it unique